ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 The saltLength MUST match the output size of the hash function associated with the public key and token type.

-An example sequence of the SPKI object (in ASN.1 format) for a 2048-bit key is
+An example sequence of the SPKI object (in ASN.1 format, with the actual public key bytes truncated) for a 2048-bit key is below:
-below:

 ~~~
 $ cat spki.bin | xxd -r -p | openssl asn1parse -dump -inform DER